Installation

 See the PyPI package and source code section below

-Alpine Linux (edge, testing)
+Alpine Linux (edge)

 sudo apk add streamlink